More virus cases on cruise ship off Japan; China death toll exceeds 500

 SHANGHAI/BEIJING (Reuters) - Ten more people on a quarantined cruise liner in Japan have tested positive for coronavirus, officials said on Thursday, as health experts stepped up efforts to find a vaccine for a disease that has provoked fears of a global pandemic.

-The death toll from the virus in mainland China jumped by 73 to 563, with total confirmed infections standing at more than 28,000 there.
+The death toll from the virus in mainland China jumped by 73 to 563, with more than 28,000 confirmed infections there.

-Financial analysts have cut their growth outlook for the world’s second-largest economy, with ratings agency Moodys pointing to a risk to auto sales and production.
+Financial analysts have cut their growth outlook for the world’s second-largest economy, with ratings agency Moody’s pointing to a risk to auto sales and production.

 But global stocks extended their recovery, cheered by record closes in Wall Street benchmarks following encouraging economic data and China’s announcement of a tariff cut on some imports from the United States, which analysts saw as a move to boost confidence.

-The virus has shut down cities and factories in China and disrupted global air travel and this week brought chaos to the sedate world of luxury ocean cruises.
+The virus has shut down cities and factories in China and disrupted global air travel.
+This week, it brought chaos to the sedate world of luxury ocean cruises.

 About 3,700 people on Carnival’s Diamond Princess, docked off a Japanese port, face quarantine for at least two weeks on the ship, which has 20 virus cases, with testing continuing.
 Japan now has 45 virus cases.